Wednesday, 28 October 2015

 Where a paradox is meaningful (at least in some sense), it tends to arise because of limitations on logic.
 Russell's paradox, for example, is self-referential, but it's not meaningless because of its application to set theory.
 That said, it did show that naïve set theory was flawed, so it is amenable to a trivial resolution.
 Another paradox that can be trivially resolved is the paradox of the stone.
 The paradox hangs on the notion of omnipotence.
 Once you accept the fact that omnipotent beings can't exist, the "paradox" dissipates.

-It's worth nothing that logic works within a framework.
+It's worth noting that logic works within a framework.
 For example, we could look at a simple syllogism:

 (Major Premise) if A then B → (Minor Premise) A → (Conclusion) therefore B